 Changing the way you pay your Part D late enrollment penalty.
-If you decide to change the way you pay your late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your late enrollment penalty is paid on time.
+If you decide to change the option by which you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
 To change your payment method, please call our member experience team for a Payment Option form or visit networkhealth.com/medicare/member-resources to download the payment option form.